paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-011-estate-tax.md

 1958—Subsec. (a)(2)(E).
 Pub.
 L. 85–866 substituted “503” for “504”.

+#### Effective Date of 2014 Amendment
+Amendment by Pub.
+L. 113–295 effective Dec.
+19, 2014, subject to a savings provision, see section 221(b) of Pub.
+L. 113–295, set out as a note under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 #### Effective Date of 2001 Amendment
 Amendment by Pub.
 L. 107–16 applicable to estates of decedents dying, and generation-skipping transfers, after Dec.
 31, 2004, see section 532(d) of Pub.
-L. 107–16, set out as a note under [section 2011 of this title](./chapter-011-estate-tax.md#section-2011).
+L. 107–16, set out as a note under [section 2012 of this title](./chapter-011-estate-tax.md#section-2012).

 #### Effective Date of 1989 Amendment
 Amendment by Pub.
 L. 101–239 effective, except as otherwise provided, as if included in the provision of the Technical and Miscellaneous Revenue Act of 1988, Pub.
 L. 100–647, to which such amendment relates, see section 7817 of Pub.
 L. 101–239, set out as a note under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).